ahmmeetteren/react-starter-kit/contact-app/README.md

-#Contact App deigned with React
+#Contact App designed with React